How to Interdomain Dialing on the Vodia Phone System

 Dial Plans

-Vodia uses its dial plan to call outbound - usually paired with a SIP trunk but, in this case, we will use the "Loopback" mode”
+Vodia uses its dial plan to call outbound - it's usually paired with a SIP trunk but, in this case, we will use the "Loopback" mode”

 Optional: You could deploy the same dial plan you already have on the system, but you will still need to create the "Loopback" in your dial plan.